Sometimes when we say “I can’t afford LASIK” or “I’m probably not a good candidate for LASIK,” what we really mean is, “I’m afraid of LASIK.”

 LASIK has helped a lot of people.

-It’s been around for 18 years, and more than 15 million around the world have had the procedure done.
+An estimated 20 to 25 million people around the world have had the procedure done.
 Today’s LASIK is also highly advanced.
 It uses technologies that create a 3-D map of your eye to prep for your procedure.

 So if you do decide to get LASIK, at least you know that there are a lot of satisfied customers.